Reducing Hallucination in Legal RAG Chatbots: A Comparative Study of Deep Learning Retrieval Architectures

 • FAISS IVF for full-corpus: index.train() on 100K subset, assert index.is_trained

-• Log recall@k vs nprobe on validation set to justify IVF parameters; log nprobe/nlist to W&B
+• Log Hit@k vs nprobe on validation set to justify IVF parameters; log nprobe/nlist to W&B

 Sprint 4 — Evaluation: Tiers A/B/C